rowak/nanoleaf-desktop/README.md

 ## Features
 - Select regular and rhythm scenes, set solid colors, and modify the brightness and color temperature
 - Control both Aurora and Canvas devices
-- Live and responsive preview of the aurora panels to show what is currently displayed on the physical device
+- Live and responsive preview of the panels to show what is currently displayed on the physical device
 - Discover new scenes and plugins created by other Nanoleaf users
 - Control devices from a computer outside your local network
+- Ambient lighting with two modes, customizable capture zones, and multi-monitor support
 - Custom dark modern UI

+## Limitations
+- The live preview does not currently support "dynamic" effects
+- Ambient lighting may not support all secondary monitors (primary monitor support is guarenteed)

 ## Screenshots
 ![](images/app_main_aurora.png)